azeem1a/frontend-task1/Task1/README.md

 - Theme toggle persists to localStorage
 - User profile settings persist to localStorage

-## License
+## Deployed

-This project is created for demonstration purposes.
+This project is Deployed on Netlify.